The British Horse Racing Authority provides guidance to industry participants on what to do as the UK leaves the EU (Brexit)

 1 February 2019, UK ~ The British Racing and Breeding industries, represented by the Thoroughbred Industries Brexit Steering Group, hope that a Withdrawal Agreement between the United Kingdom and European Union can be reached in the coming weeks.
 Any implementation period following a withdrawal agreement would, for example, see a continuation of the current free movement of thoroughbreds between Britain, Ireland and France until at least December 2020 with work proceeding on longer-term arrangements beyond any such period.
 However, we are making no assumptions and therefore ruling out no scenarios.

-As such, we are increasing our preparations for the event of the UK’s departure from the EU on 29 March 2019 without a deal.
+Revised Date – As such, we are increasing our preparations for the event of the UK’s departure from the EU on 31 October 2019 with or without a deal.
 We will be communicating further and formally with our stakeholders and participants over the next month with practical guidance and advice, and continue our regular contact with UK Government, colleagues elsewhere in the horse sector, and the Irish and French thoroughbred industries, in particular.

 We have had productive discussions with the Department for the Environment, Food and Rural Affairs (Defra) in the last two weeks and are encouraged by the level of ‘no deal’ planning in place.